In 2018, 9.5% of the population received benefits from social assistance in the broader sense.

 Social assistance by residence status of recipients

-In the following evaluation, social assistance recipients are counted only once according to their most recent residence status.
+In these evaluation, social assistance recipients are counted only once according to their most recent residence status.